charan-manigandan/Blood_rescue/README.md

   ```bash
   cd repository
   ```
-* create a new branch of your wish and give a pull request
+* create a new branch of your wish and push the code
   ```bash
   git checkout master
   ```